 Assistant Executive Vice President

-Dr. Granstrom is Assistant Executive Vice President and Chief Accreditation and Certification Officer of the American Veterinary Medical Association (AVMA).
-He received DVM and PhD degrees from the College of Veterinary Medicine, Kansas State University, Manhattan, Kansas in 1978 and 1988 respectively.
-He is a Charter Diplomate of the American College of Veterinary Microbiology (parasitology).
-In his current position, Dr. Granstrom’s responsibilities include governance and administration.
+Dr. Granstrom’s responsibilities include governance and administration.
 He sits on the AVMA Board of Directors as an invited participant and provides professional staff support to the Board Governance Committee.
-He also has oversight responsibility for AVMA accreditation and certification activities, the AVMA Finance and Business Services Division and the Digital Services and Solutions Division.
-He serves as Liaison-Trustee on the Board of Trustees for the AVMA Professional Liability Insurance Trust (PLIT) and the AVMA LIFE Insurance Trust and as a liaison to the American Veterinary Medical Foundation.
-Dr. Granstrom also serves as Co-chair of the Partners for Healthy Pets.
+He also has oversight responsibility for AVMA accreditation and certification activities, the AVMA Finance and Business Services Division, and the Digital Services and Solutions Division.
+He also serves as a liaison to the American Veterinary Medical Foundation and as co-chair of the Partners for Healthy Pets.

-Dr. Granstrom served as Director of the AVMA Education and Research Division from 2008-2013.
-As Director, he managed the division and provided professional staff support to the Council on Education, the official accrediting body for colleges of veterinary medicine in the US and Canada.
-The Council also accredits veterinary colleges in Europe, Australia, France, New Zealand, Mexico, and the Caribbean.
+Dr. Granstrom served as director of the AVMA Education and Research Division from 2008-2013.
+As director, he managed the division and provided professional staff support to the Council on Education, the official accrediting body for colleges of veterinary medicine in the United States and Canada.
+The council also accredits veterinary colleges in Europe, Australia, France, New Zealand, Mexico, and the Caribbean.

-From 2001 to 2008, Dr. Granstrom was Associate Director of the Animal and Natural Resources Institute, USDA, Agricultural Research Service (ARS) located at the Beltsville Agricultural Research Center, Beltsville, MD.
-The Institute conducts research in many of the ARS National Program areas including, animal health, animal production, food safety, sustainable agriculture, air quality, and watershed management.
-Dr. Granstrom also completed a 21-year career as a Public Health Officer in the Kansas and Kentucky Air National Guard during this period, retiring as Lieutenant Colonel in 2005.
+From 2001 to 2008, Dr. Granstrom was associate director of the Animal and Natural Resources Institute, USDA, Agricultural Research Service (ARS), located at the Beltsville Agricultural Research Center in Maryland.
+The institute conducts research in many areas, including animal health, animal production, food safety, sustainable agriculture, air quality, and watershed management.
+Dr. Granstrom also completed a 21-year career as a public health officer in the Kansas and Kentucky Air National Guard during this period, retiring as lieutenant colonel in 2005.

-Dr. Granstrom was an Assistant and Associate Professor of veterinary parasitology in the Department of Veterinary Science, University of Kentucky, Lexington, Kentucky from 1988-1997.
+He also was an assistant and associate professor of veterinary parasitology in the Department of Veterinary Science at the University of Kentucky from 1988-1997.
 His primary area of research was equine protozoal myeloencephalitis (EPM), a debilitating neurologic disease of the horse.
 He is recognized as an international authority on EPM and has given numerous invited presentations at national and international meetings.
-His research resulted in development of the first effective diagnostic test; identification of the method of disease transmission; development of the first FDA approved treatment; and development of effective guidelines for the prevention and control of EPM.
+His research resulted in development of the first effective diagnostic test; identification of the method of disease transmission; development of the first FDA-approved treatment; and development of effective guidelines for the prevention and control of EPM.
 Two patents, a successful university-start up company, and more than 75 publications in peer-reviewed scientific journals and books have resulted from his work.